 In 1927 the Ehrensvärd Society made an initiative to establish a museum in those rooms that had served as Ehrensvärd ‘s residence.
 The museum was opened in 1930.

-Tickets: 5 € adults and 2 € children (incl.
+Tickets: 5 € adults and 2 € children 7-17 years (incl.
 VAT 0%).
 Free entrance with Helsinki Card, Museum Card and a guided tour of Suomenlinna -ticket.